AshLaw96/kuwait-travel-website/README.md

 ## UX

-The purpose of Kuwait Escapes is to help the user avoid travel headaches and the stress of finding the perfect accommodation and activities to do.
+The purpose of Kuwait Escapes is to help the user avoid travel headaches and the stress of finding the perfect accommodation, and activities on offer.

-Kuwait Escapes, will have a home page that has wealth of information to help users with their holiday worries.
-There will then be a gallery page to visually allure the user with the beautiful sites of Kuwait.
+Kuwait Escapes will have a home page that has a wealth of information to help users with their holiday worries.
+There will be a gallery page to visually allure the user with the beautiful sites of Kuwait.
 The final page will contain a form that the user can fill out with basic personal information, which when submitted will take the user to a confirmation page letting them know that someone will be in touch.

 ### Colour Scheme